 BHW Scholarship - $3,000

-The BHW Scholarship offers $3,000 to the winning STEM student who pens an essay about their favorite app, offered by tech firm The BHW Group in Austin, Texas.
+The BHW Scholarship offers $3,000 to the winning undergrad or grad STEM student who pens an essay about their favorite app or about an occasion in which a time app improved their day.
+This scholarship is offered by tech firm The BHW Group in Austin, Texas.
 Learn more.

 Scholarship America’s Dream Award - $5,000-$15,000